lislon/cult-bot/README.md

 heroku addons:create scheduler:standard -a cult-hub-bot-dev
 heroku addons:open scheduler -a cult-hub-bot-dev
 ```
- - Add cron job `npm run cron:shuffle-events` `everyday` at `03:00 UTC`.
+ - Add cron job `npm run cron:refresh-events` `everyday` at `03:00 UTC`.
    This job will rotate random events order in cb_events to allow consistent paging.
+Also it will update timetable for recurrent events

 ### Db migrations